What's Your Most Important Photo?

-Over my fireplace hangs a huge photo of my grandfather, Paul F Pitt.
+In my home's entry foyer hangs a huge photo of my grandfather, Paul F Pitt.
 That portrait is my most valuable photograph.

 My grandfather is standing to the far left in the image.
 He's wearing a fashionable suit, tie, and bowler hat.

 Grandpa lived in Buffalo, New York and family legend says he was an accountant for the Pennsylvania Railroad.
 Behind him is a steam locomotive with cars trailing into the near distance.

 When I think of grandpa, I see him standing next to that train.
 And in some ways, this photograph now represents who he was and what he meant to me.